ofmla/devito-wiki/FAQ.md

 Flops reduction after symbolic optimization: [1169 --> 149]
 ```

-Aside from factorization, several are the flop-reducing transformations implemented by Devito.
-Below we show the impact of such transformations in a number of seismic operators.
+Other optimizations include common sub-expressions elimination, hoisting of loop-invariant code, and detection of cross-iteration redundancies (e.g., due to high order derivatives).
+Below we show the cumulative impact of all these optimizations in a number of seismic operators.

 ![Flops reduction](https://ndownloader.figshare.com/files/22862822/preview/22862822/preview.jpg)